exasol/public-knowledgebase/Environment-Management/SDDC_Documentation.md

 SDDC (Synchronous Dual Data Center) is a very powerful configuration within Exasol which enables business continuity using two data centers.
 The information provided within this article is meant for **advanced** users of Exasol who are already very familiar with Exasol databases and their administration, especially using [ConfD](https://docs.exasol.com/db/latest/confd/confd.htm) and [c4](https://docs.exasol.com/db/latest/administration/aws/admin_interface/c4.htm).

 **When administering an SDDC cluster, extreme caution is recommended.
 Incorrect actions could lead to data loss.
-If there is any doubt, contact Exasol Support.**
+When considering an SDDC setup, always contact Exasol support so we can analyze and advise if this setup is appropriate for your needs.
+If there is any doubt when performing any action, contact Exasol Support.**

 The information and examples provided are developed with a customer's set up in mind.
 This guide was created using version 8.29.12 and therefore does not include mention of the [Admin UI](https://docs.exasol.com/db/latest/administration/on-premise/admin_interface/admin_ui_overview.htm).
 We recommend to perform any administration tasks using the steps provided in this guide.